Frequently Asked Questions (FAQs)

 - What SAT scores should I have to be considered?

 The Schreyer Honors College's philosophy is that standardized test scores do not adequately predict the likelihood of a prospective student's success as a Schreyer Scholar.
-Given that, standardized test scores are not evaluated as part of the SHC's application process.
+Given that, standardized test scores are not evaluated as part of the College's application process.

 However, please keep in mind that standardized test scores are required for the Penn State application.

-And once the incoming class of Scholars enrolls each fall, the Schreyer Honors College does report the standardized test scores of the first-year class in its annual report.
+Once the incoming class of Scholars enrolls each fall, the Schreyer Honors College does report the standardized test scores of the first-year class in its annual report.

 - Are interviews required?